markrmessmore/childcare-connection/README.md

 ### THIS APP IS SET UP IN THE FOLLOWING WAY (all files referenced are .vue files):

-+ Everything in the `/src/components/ directory` is a file with a ROUTE in router.js
++ Everything in the `/src/components/directory` is a file with a ROUTE in router.js
 + Everything in the `/src/components/sub-components/` directory is NOT a routed file and instead is included within another component

 App